 c.
-1200, parlur, "window through which confessions were made," also "apartment in a monastery for conversations with outside persons;" from Old French parleor "courtroom, judgment hall, auditorium" (12c., Modern French parloir), from parler "to speak" (see parley (n.)).
+1300, parlur, "apartment in a monastery for conversations with outside persons," earlier "window through which confessions were made" (c.
+1200), from Old French parleor "courtroom, judgment hall, auditorium" (12c., Modern French parloir), from parler "to speak" (see parley (n.)).

 The sense developed by late 14c. to "room off a main hall offering some privacy," by early 15c. to "public room of a private house," by 16c. to "the ordinary sitting room of a family."
 The meaning "show room for a business" (as in ice cream parlor) is by 1884.
 As an adjective, "advocating radical views from a position of comfort" (as in parlor socialist) is by 1900.